NandosUK/data-analyst-assignment/README.md

 # Nando's Data Analyst Assignment

+As a organisation we are always looking to be data informed and use our skills and data to provide clear and concise information to help answer business questions and optimise how things work.
+This task is looking to understand your coding and presentation skills and how you infer and show action-orientated insight.

 This assignment should take about an hour to complete.
 The queries that you write should be of production quality, code you are proud of and with consideration of future maintenance that could be done by another team.